-4.1 For the purposes of this code of practice, religious or other belief is defined as any religion, religious belief or philosophical belief that has a clear belief system or profound belief that affects the way of life or view of the world of the believer.
+4.1 For this Policy, religious or other belief is defined as any religion, religious belief or philosophical belief that has a clear belief system or profound belief that affects the way of life or view of the world of the believer.
 There may also be collective worship, such as in churches, mosques or gurdwaras.